 At this point in the process, you’re essentially done with the design but there are still setting on the backend that you’ll want to update or at least review.

 Under Settings, you’ll want to leave the standard success message ConvertKit provides upon someone entering their information.
 Or you’ll enter your thank you page URL.
 A thank you page would need to be created, designed, and managed via your website.
-Below are a few examples of thank you pages I’ve created for clients:
+Below are a two examples of thank you pages I’ve created for clients:

 Step 5: Edit the email contents inside the incentive email.